gagregrog/housecarl/README.RPi.md

 If you only plan on running the app, I would recommend to install the CLI using pipx.

 If you want to modify anything, you'll be better off cloning the repo and running the app directly.
-If you follow the `git install`, don't forget to install the additional raspberry pi pip packages.

 If you will be using a Google Coral USB Accelerator, you will need to follow additional setup instructions after installing Carl.
-You can find this information in [README.Coral.md](/README.Coral.md).
+Remember, you must use python3.7 with the Coral on a Raspberry pi with Buster OS.
+You can find more information on setting up the Coral in [README.Coral.md](/README.Coral.md).

-Whatever your path, it's time for you to return to the main [README.md](README.md#installation).
+Go there now, or return to the main [README.md](README.md#installation).